 UK Shared Prosperity Fund

-We have been allocated £1,083,399 from the UK Shared Prosperity Fund (UKSPF) to spend on local projects between 2022 and March 2025.
-The UKSPF is part of the government’s levelling up agenda and enables local areas to focus on their own priorities to build pride in place, boost productivity and spread opportunities.
+The UKSPF is part of the government's levelling up agenda and enables local areas to focus on their own priorities to build pride in place, boost productivity, and spread opportunities.

-Our UKSPF investment plan is based on analysis of the issues and challenges facing Arun as well as the priorities identified in our strategies and plans.
-(See our bidding guidance for links to key documents.)
-We have also taken into account more than 120 ideas for projects suggested by our partners during our consultation.
-The amount of our allocation is relatively small so these ideas have been prioritised according to the aims in our key strategies and incorporated under our investment plan themes, if appropriate.
+Our UKSPF investment plan, which was agreed by government in the previous funding round, remains the same and is based on analysis of the issues and challenges facing Arun, as well as the priorities identified in our strategies and plans.
+Given the limited delivery time and size of the allocation, these projects have been prioritised according to the aims in our key strategies and incorporated under our investment plan themes where appropriate.

 Key considerations in developing our investment plan were:

-• our intention to deliver maximum impact for the relatively small amount of money available to support our strategic priorities
+• our intention to deliver maximum impact for the amount of money available to support strategic priorities

-• the Government’s requirements for monitoring and evaluation; data must be easily collectable, measurable and commensurate with the level of funding available
+• the government's requirements for monitoring and evaluation; data must be easily collectable, measurable, and proportionate to the level of funding available

-• the imperative to deliver projects quickly and cost effectively, including starting in the current financial year for the UKSPF communities and place and supporting local business investment priorities
+• the imperative to deliver projects quickly and cost effectively within the 2025-2026 financial year